 What do we do if the station only supports WPA-Personal and not WPA-Enterprise? or if itâs determined that WPA-Enterprise is too hard?
 Some IoT devices do not even support WPA-Enterprise.
 So we use one WPA-Personal SSID, but we want each device to have a unique passphrase.
 Some vendor terms for this are custom approach are:

-- iPSK (Identity Pre-Shared Key) – Cisco
+- IPSK (Identity Pre-Shared Key) – Cisco

 - PPSK (Private [or Per-user] PSK) – Juniper, Extreme, Fortinet